tsy24/tp/docs/UserGuide.md

 Format: `viewElderly`

 :bulb: **Tip:**
-* You can click on an elderly entry to view the full details for that elderly.
+* You can click on an elderly entry to view the full expanded details for that elderly.

     Normal view:
   ![](images/userGuide/view_elderly_0.png)